 "Content" is just a helpful placeholder (temporary) name I use for the type of info you'll share.
 You'll change the title, based on your course subject or the kind of expertise you want to showcase here.

-This page holds the evidence of your subject-matter knowledge, your professional competencies related to a particular area (expertise).
-If you're creating the e-portfolio for our course, this page is all about our course topics and is based on the learning and materials from our course.
+This page holds the evidence of your subject-matter knowledge and skills, your competencies related to a particular area (expertise).
+If you're creating the e-portfolio for our course, this page is all about our course topics and skills, and is based on the learning and materials from our course.

 For this reason alone, you may have more than one "content" page to showcase your knowledge and competencies, each with a specific and meaningful name.

-For example, you might have a page dedicated to your leadership knowledge, skills, and experience.
-Another page might be devoted to your background in training and development, teaching, or expertise in digital media.
+For example, you might have a page dedicated to your training and development knowledge, skills, and experience.
+Another page might be devoted to your background in strategic communication, or expertise in digital media and technology.

 If the purpose of your e-portfolio is more about professional development and lifelong learning, organize your content into meaningful themes and topics.
 Nonetheless, it's a good idea to keep a "public" audience in mind - an intelligent generalist - when you're writing or recording your thoughts or your "take" on a topic.
 That means minimal jargon and maximum specificity.